Connecticut Sexual Harassment Lawyer

 Is Having Sex with My Boss or Supervisor Illegal?

 Here’s where sexual harassment cases get trickier.
 Having consensual sexual relations with your supervisor or your boss is completely legal, unless it is consented to under duress or threats to your employment.
 What top Connecticut sexual harassment lawyers see frequently, however, is sexual harassment cases that stem from breakups of these consensual relationships.
-Usually the boss or supervisor cannot let the relationship go, and consequently, he or she will retaliate and sexually harass the employee who broke up with them.
-If your supervisor or boss begins to link your employment terms to your sexual relationship with him, by issuing threats against your job or engaging in adverse employment actions when you do not agree to his sexual advances, then this is illegal sexual harassment in Connecticut.
+Usually, the boss or supervisor cannot let the relationship go, and consequently, he or she will retaliate and sexually harass the employee who broke up with them.
+If your supervisor or boss begins to link your employment terms to your sexual relationship with them, by issuing threats against your job or engaging in adverse employment actions when you do not agree to his sexual advances, then this is illegal sexual harassment.
 An example of this is “if you do not go out with me, then I will not give you a bonus.”
 So if you get demoted, transferred, or fired in Connecticut by a boss or supervisor with whom you have had a sexual relationship (or whose advances you turned down), then you should contact a top Greenwich, Stamford or Norwalk sexual harassment lawyer.

 Handling Retaliation From Sexual Harassment

-The best Connecticut sexual harassment lawyers would agree: if you have reported sexual harassment in Connecticut to human resources or your supervisor, and were then subjected to an adverse employment action such as termination, demotion or an unwanted transfer, then this too is sexual harassment.
+The best Connecticut sexual harassment representatives would agree: if you have reported sexual harassment in Connecticut to human resources or your supervisor, and were then subjected to an adverse employment action such as termination, demotion or an unwanted transfer, then this too is sexual harassment.
 Any top Norwalk, Stamford or Greenwich sexual harassment attorney knows that your employer cannot retaliate against you for making complaints about unwanted sexual advances at your job.
 Most established and reputable companies maintain anti-sexual harassment polices and investigative procedures that they are required to follow when an accusation of sexual harassment is made within the company.
 In these cases, the employer’s duty to follow these investigative protocols is a contractual obligation the employer owes to you and, if not followed, could be grounds for a breach of contract lawsuit you may bring against your company.
 State, city and federal employers in Connecticut have much more rigorous sexual harassment investigation rules that they are required to follow.
-So if you are an employee of the State of Connecticut and have been sexually harassed, or if you have been sexually harassed as an employee of the Towns of Greenwich, Darien or New Canaan, or have been sexually harassed as an employee of the Cities of Norwalk, Stamford, or Bridgeport, then you should talk to a union representative as well as a top Connecticut sexual harassment lawyer.
+So if you are an employee of the State of Connecticut and have been sexually harassed, or if you have been sexually harassed as an employee of the Towns of Greenwich, Darien or New Canaan, or have been sexually harassed as an employee of the Cities of Norwalk, Stamford, or Bridgeport, then you should talk to a union representative as well as a top sexual harassment lawyer.

 The First Steps to Suing Your Employer

-Complaints for sexual harassment in Connecticut must first go through a parallel state and federal screening process.
-All sexual harassment complaints in Connecticut are first filed with the Connecticut Commission on Human Rights and Opportunities (the “CCHRO”) and the United States Equal Employment Opportunity Commission (the “EEOC”), which both impose strict deadlines to file complaints.
-The best Connecticut sexual harassment attorneys know that to bring a suit against a Connecticut employer for sexual harassment or retaliation, you must file your complaint with the CCHRO within 180 days of the adverse employment action.
-Your Connecticut sexual harassment case must first pass muster with the CCHRO and these agencies must determine that there is reasonable cause for you to bring your sexual harassment case to the Connecticut state or federal courts.
+Complaints for sexual harassment must first go through a parallel state and federal screening process.
+All sexual harassment complaints are first filed with the Connecticut Commission on Human Rights and Opportunities (the “CCHRO”) and the United States Equal Employment Opportunity Commission (the “EEOC”), which both impose strict deadlines to file complaints.
+The best attorneys know that to bring a suit against a Connecticut employer for sexual harassment or retaliation, you must file your complaint with the CCHRO within 180 days of the adverse employment action.
+Your sexual harassment case must first pass muster with the CCHRO and these agencies must determine that there is reasonable cause for you to bring your sexual harassment case to the Connecticut state or federal courts.
 It is a complicated process that has a lot of moving parts, so top Stamford, Norwalk and Westport sexual harassment labor lawyers and attorneys suggest consulting with them prior to filing your CCHRO administrative complaint for sexual harassment.

 Contact a Connecticut Sexual Harassment Lawyer at Mark Sherman Law Today

 Sexual harassment in Stamford, Greenwich, Westport, or anywhere in Connecticut is not only offensive and degrading, but it is also detrimental to your career.
 If not handled properly, it has the potential to leave you jobless and blacklisted in your industry.
 The team of labor and employment attorneys and lawyers at Mark Sherman Law have years of experience handling extremely sensitive sexual harassment matters at both the state and federal levels in Connecticut and New York.
-Whether it is a Connecticut Fortune 500 company, or a Connecticut small business, we will go after them.
-So if you are a victim of sexual harassment in Connecticut or New York or have suffered an adverse employment action because you complained of and reported the sexual harassment, then you should contact a Connecticut sexual harassment lawyer at Mark Sherman Law today to discuss your options.
+Whether it is a Fortune 500 company or a small business, we will go after them.
+So, if you are a victim of sexual harassment in Connecticut or New York or have suffered an adverse employment action because you complained of and reported the sexual harassment, then you should contact a Connecticut sexual harassment lawyer at Mark Sherman Law today to discuss your options.
 We are interested in one thing only: the best result possible—whether that is stopping the harassment, getting your job back, or getting you adequately compensated (be it in the thousands or millions of dollars, depending on your case circumstances) for the pain, suffering and humiliation you suffered.